 Bubble Tea, also known as “Boba” is a Taiwan staple.
 It’s a cold, frothy drink made with milk, flavored tea, and tapioca balls or pearls found at the bottom.
 While popularity started in Taiwan in the 1980’s, bubble tea has gained popularity in the United States and Canada recently as well.
 While bubble tea does contain tea, it isn’t the most nutritious tea option as it can be loaded with sugar and some variations don’t even include tea.

 This one is pretty new to the market.
 CBD has become so popular so fast and is now integrated into everything, from food to drinks and even beauty products.
 CBD is extracted from the cannabis leaf but contains no THC so it does not have any psychoactive properties and won’t get you high.
 Some brands offer CBD infused tea that may reduce anxiety or stress and when combined with tea, will leave you feeling more alert due to low levels of caffeine.

 And the newest tea trend?
 PURPLE TEA!
 Purple tea is a new varietal of tea compared to green or black tea.
 We like to say purple is the new green based on how many benefits it has.
-Some benefits include that purple tea has more antioxidants than green tea, it increases cognitive function, fights free radicals, and can help with healthy heart function.
+Some benefits include that purple tea has more antioxidants than green tea, it increases cognitive function, fights free radicals, and can help with healthy heart function and overall wellness.
 Check out our shop page to stock up on some.

 We'd love to hear from you.
 Give us a shout on Facebook and Instagram and let us know your new fav tea trend!